mrpancakes/weather-dashboard/README.md

 ## Details

 * Used two APIs from https://openweathermap.org/ to display the current and future weather.
-The displayed weather data consist of:
+The displayed weather data consists of:
     * Weather conditions icon
     * Temperature
     * Humidity